erikzaadi/erikzaadi.com/content/posts/2016/1-conference-2-talks-3-lessions-learned-and-a-whole-lot-of-stickers.md

 Yes, the irony.

-This meant that I practically confined at home, with no way to walk.
+This meant that I was practically confined at home, with no way to walk.

 Yay.